manilireb/pretty-papi/README.md

 ```

 ## Output
-The example from above on my machine gives me the following output:
+The example from above gives an output like this:
 ![Screenshot](screenshot.png)